-At the first meeting, I learned that my mentor had a habit of keeping a journal.
+At the first meeting, I found out that my mentor had a habit of keeping a journal.
 In her diary, she recorded her ah-ha moments with Jesus.
-Her experience had inspired me to start recording my special moments with Him.
-Now journaling has become a regular practice for me.
+Her experience inspired me to start recording my special moments with Him.
+Now journaling has become a part of my life.
 The personal reflection helps me clear my mind, focus on what’s essential, and articulate my emotions.
 In this process, I have discovered that there are numerous benefits to journaling.
 One of them is discovering my passions!

 1. Discover your strengths

-Keeping a record of your accomplishments, no matter how big or small, helps you identify your strengths.
+Keeping a record of your accomplishments, no matter how big or small, can help identify your strengths.
 What are you great at doing or being?
 What are your natural abilities?
-We tend to focus on strengthening our weaknesses, instead of building on our strengths.
+We tend to focus on our weaknesses, instead of building on our strengths.
 Just imagine what you could accomplish and the impact of your actions when you spend time sharpening your strengths daily.